Residual Multiplicative Filter Networks for Multiscale Reconstruction: 2D Image Fitting

 Figure \ref{fig:ablation} visualizes the outputs at each scale for \bacon, the residual MFN with the band-limited \bacon initialization, and the residual MFN with our proposed initialization.
 Since the coarse-to-fine training scheme can potentially disturb previously trained outputs when applying the loss at the finer scales, we visualize the differences between the Fourier spectra at each output scale after the corresponding training iterations and after the full training regiment (Fig.~\ref{fig:ablation}, right).
 The proposed method shows the least disturbance after training.
 For the entire image dataset, we report the Fourier spectrum mean absolute difference and standard deviation in Table~\ref{tab:ablation}.

 Finally, we examine all networks on the image generalization task by querying them on a finer grid of $512 \times 512$ and computing the Peak Signal-to-Noise Ratio (PSNR) between reconstructed signal and the original ground truth.
-Average PSNR values over all images is summarized in the last column of Table~\ref{tab:ablation}.
+The average PSNR values over all images is summarized in the last column of Table~\ref{tab:ablation}.
 We also benchmark SAPE \cite{hertz2021sape} as a baseline for coarse-to-fine reconstruction, on the image generalization task.
 SAPE gradually exposes higher frequencies as a function of time and space, while providing only a single reconstruction at a time, so only their full-scale reconstruction can be evaluated for comparison.
+While our approach improves interpretability of the reconstructions, by enabling reuse of previous learned representations, it achieves empirical performance competitive with baselines.
+Additional experiments on a textual dataset are provided in Appendix \ref{sup_image_fit}.